This is a downstream repo with a primary purpose of supporting development, testing and maintenance for the Realtek rtw88 series of WiFi 5 drivers in the Linux kernel.

 ---

-Using DKMS (Dynamic Kernel Module Support) ensures that the `rtw88` kernel modules are automatically rebuilt and re-signed whenever the Linux kernel is updated on systems with secure boot enabled.
+It's highly recommended to install this driver via DKMS especially Secure Boot is enabled on your machine.
+Using DKMS (Dynamic Kernel Module Support) ensures that the `rtw88` kernel modules are automatically rebuilt and re-signed whenever the Linux kernel is updated.
 Without DKMS, these drivers would stop working after each kernel update, requiring manual re-compilation and re-signing.
-DKMS should be available through your distributionβs package manager.
+DKMS should be available through your distributionโs package manager.
 You can learn more about DKMS [here](https://github.com/dell/dkms).

 1. Install `dkms` and all its required dependencies using your preferred package manager.